emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The Echo option MAY be included in any request or response (see {{echo-app}} for different applications), but the Echo option MUST NOT be used with empty CoAP requests (i.e., Code=0.00).

-If a server receives a request which has freshness requirements, the request does not contain a fresh Echo option value, and the server cannot verify the freshness of the request in some other way, the server MUST NOT process the request further and SHOULD send a 4.01 Unauthorized response with an Echo option.
-The server MAY include the same Echo option value in several different responses and to different clients.

 The application decides under what conditions a CoAP request to a resource is required to be fresh.
 These conditions can for example include what resource is requested, the request method and other data in the request, and conditions in the environment such as the state of the server or the time of the day.

+If a certain request is required to be fresh, the request does not contain a fresh Echo option value, and the server cannot verify the freshness of the request in some other way, the server MUST NOT process the request further and SHOULD send a 4.01 Unauthorized response with an Echo option.
+The server MAY include the same Echo option value in several different responses and to different clients.

 The server may use request freshness provided by the Echo option to verify the aliveness of a client or to synchronize state.
 The server may also include the Echo option in a response to force a client to demonstrate reachability at its claimed network address.